quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - advanced examples.md

     print(exp)
 ```

-We could make our load/write utilities to take care of setting and resetting the index
+We could make our load/write utilities take care of setting and resetting the index
 under the hood.
 Though there are some nuances there as well.
 If we would do that then
 some extra metadata needs to be stored in order to store/restore the multi-index.
 At the moment, the MultiIndex is not supported when writing a Quantify dataset to